-The grounds around the ruined Naegi Castle and Ashigaoka Park (home to Ashigaoka Shrine and Nanrinji Temple) make for pleasant walks.
-These days Nakatsugawa is also known as a jumping-off point for exploring other attractions in the area, such as Magome-juku and Taisho-mura, hiking and skiing in the rugged Japan Alps or relaxing in one of the many onsen.
+The grounds around the ruined Naegi Castle and Asahigaoka Park (home to Asahigaoka Shrine and Nanrinji Temple) make for pleasant walks.
+These days Nakatsugawa is also known as a jumping-off point for exploring other attractions in the area, such as Magome and Taisho-mura, hiking and skiing in the rugged Japan Alps or relaxing in one of the many onsen.

-Another old post town on the Nakasendo, Magome-juku is the highlight of the area.
+Another old post town on the Nakasendo , Magome , is the highlight of the area.
 From functioning water wheels to traditional soba restaurants, every aspect of Magome is presented as it would have been in the 17th century.

-Connected to neighboring Tsumago-juku (yet another post town) by an 8-kilometer path that twists through stunning countryside landscapes.
+Connected to neighboring post town Tsumago by an eight-kilometer path that twists through stunning countryside landscapes.
 You could easily spend a whole day here taking in the peace and beauty of long-ago Japan.

 The forest is home to the lemon-scented Kiso cypress, a famous and much sought-after wood used in temples and shrines across Japan.

 These boots were made for walking